MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-classification-policy.md

 ## Control commands

-Use the following control commands to manage a cluster's request classification.
+Use the following control commands to manage a cluster's request classification policy.

 | Command | Description |
 |--|--|